juliane9/Robotic-Needle-Insertion/README.md

 - System consistently fused noisy estimates into stable world-frame targets
 - Trajectory simulation visualized with matplotlib in Python

+More details are available in the final report (report.pdf) and poster made for this research porject (poster.pdf).

 ## How to Run
 1. Clone and Set Up
 git clone https://github.com/your-username/robotic-needle-insertion.git